-Number Course Title Credits
+Number Course Title Credits s

-CHM 121 General Chemistry I 5
+CHM 121 General Chemistry I !
+5

-ENG 101 Composition I 3
+ENG 101 Composition 1 : 3

-Humanities and Fine Arts 3
+Humanities and Fine Arts 1 : 3

-MTH 200 Calculus I 5
+MTH 200 Calculus I { 5

-Number Course Title Credits
+Number Course Title Cr edits

-CHM 122 General Chemistry II 5
+CHM 122 General Chemistry II .
+5

-Composition II
+ENG 102 Composition II .
+3

-MTH 201 Calculus II 5
+MTH 201 Calculus II .
+5

-PHY 201 General Physics I: Mechanics
+PHY 201 General Physics I: Mechanics .
+5

-Number Course Title Cro edits
+Number Course Title Cre dits

 CHM 204 Organic Chemistry I 5

 General Physics II: Electricity and Magnetism

-Social and Behavioral Science
+Social and Behavioral Science 2 3

-SPE 101 Fundamentals of Speech Communication .
-3
+SPE 101 Fundamentals of Speech Communication 3

-Number Course Title Cro edits
+Number Course Title Cre edits

-CHM 20 5 Organic Chemistry II .
-5
+CHM 205 Organic Chemistry II 5

-Humanities and Fine Arts1
+Humanities and Fine Arts 1 3

-Physical and Life Science 3
+Physical and Life Science 3 3

-Social and Behavioral Science .
-3
+Social and Behavioral Science 2 3

-Select at least one course from Humanities and one from Fine Arts.
+1 Select at least one course from Humanities and one from Fine Arts.
 Interdisciplinary courses may count in either category.
 Refer to the Associate in Science degree for approved courses in this category.
 One course from Humanities and Fine Arts or from Social and Behavioral Sciences must meet the World Cultures and Diversity graduation requirement for the Associate in Science degree.

-One course from Humanities and Fine Arts or from Social and Behavioral Sciences must meet the World Cultures and Diversity graduation requirement for the Associate in Science degree.
+2 One course from Humanities and Fine Arts or from Social and Behavioral Sciences must meet the World Cultures and Diversity graduation requirement for the Associate in Science degree.

-Select from Life Science.
+3 Select from Life Science.
 Refer to the Associate in Science degree for approved courses in this category.